 The members of WELSAG have been appointed from a pool designed to cover a range of key stakeholders including small and large retailers, plumbing products, whitegoods, plumbing regulators, water utilities and consumers.
 Each person has been appointed individually by the Department:

 Reports from meetings

-The WELS Advisory Group (the Group) held its fifth meeting on Monday 21 May 2012 in Canberra, Australian Capital Territory.
+The WELS Advisory Group (the Group) held its sixth meeting on Wednesday 13 March 2013 in Canberra, Australian Capital Territory.